petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

 1. Click *Select* to choose an existing category or tag.

-   Alternately, you can create a new tag by entering the tag name in the Tags field and pressing Return.
+   Alternatively, create a new tag by entering the tag name in the Tags field and pressing Return.

 To relate an asset to the entry,